Groupeffect/groupeffect-pypi/framework/pypi/app/package/README.md

     `GROUPEFFECT_CONFIG_JSON_FILE_PATH`

-    `python manage.py effect -c app -t start -t config`
+    `python manage.py effect -c app -t start`

 **Tasks**

-You can add task classes to the array.
+You can add task classes to the GROUPEFFECT_MANAGEMENT_TASKS array.
 They will be called by the `effect` command and the `configuration` and `options` will be passed to the `__init__` function as `**context`.
 You can also find `Configurator` and `Command` classes in the `management.commands.effect` module.
 They will handle cli inputs, json file upload and task classes.
 Feel free to fit them to your needs.
+You have to set the command and tasks functions in your `TaskClass`.

 Example: